philosophiaAbendrot/switch_user/README.md

   # available_users is a hash,
   # key is the model name of user (:user, :admin, or any name you use),
   # value is a block that return the users that can be switched.
+  # If there are multiple models, the order will determine which scope is checked first for the current user.
   config.available_users = { :user => lambda { User.all } }

   # available_users_identifiers is a hash,